apolloio/apollo-api-docs/source/includes/_enrichment.md

 This endpoint enriches people information in bulk - the more information you pass in, the more likely we can find a match.

 Up to 10 records can be enriched at the same time through this endpoint.
+It will deduct 1 email credit for each email found.

 ### Rate limits